rhidoyhasanmahmud/rhidoyhasanmahmud/README.md

 When I'm not coding, I enjoy reading about new technologies and advancements in the software industry.
 I also like to attend conferences and meetups to network with other developers and learn from their experiences.

 Overall, I am a driven and dedicated software engineer with a passion for creating great software that makes a difference.
-I am proud to be part of the GitHub team and look forward to continuing to innovate and build amazing products for our users.
+I am proud to be part of the BRAC IT Services team and look forward to continuing to innovate and build amazing products for our users.
 <!--
 ## Github Stats